 • Remove the ribs from the fridge to warm to room temperature.

 • Once the briquettes are ready, pour them over the lower grate and against one side of the grill.
 “Bank” them up the side of the grill.
-Place 4 ounces of wood chips/chunks on top of the coals.
+Place 4 oz. of wood chips/chunks on top of the coals.
 Fill a stainless steel pan with 2 cups of water and set it on the cool side of the grate opposite the coals, and close the grill lid.

 • Adjust the intake damper on the bottom of the grill to get the temperature of the grill to 225°F before adding the ribs.
 Place the upper grate over the grills with the lift-up opening placed over the coals.
 Preheat the grill 5 minutes, then open it and clean and oil the upper grate.